Interesting Facts About Malaria You Should Know

 • What are the treatment options for malaria?

-Treatment depends on the Plasmodium species and severity.
+Treatment depends on the Plasmodium species and the severity of the infection.
 At PACE Hospitals, artemisinin-based combination therapy (ACT) is used as per WHO guidelines.

 • How can malaria be prevented?